Anniepoo/weblog/README.md

 and is not a 'web framework'.
 It is, instead, a library of predicates that ease doing common web tasks.

+Some of the code is simply snippets that are extracted from SWI-Prolog related stuff, or other sources, but I've tried to extract everything to the point that it's a reasonable library.

 Currently, users should expect that almost anything can change.

 Install